LogicalAtomist/UI-Map/README.md

 ### To Do ###

-Coming, hopefully soon, will be a scripts for converting the LaTeX-based JSON to HTML-based JSON, and other scripts for creating HTML-based and ePub versions.
+Coming, hopefully soon, will be a script for converting the LaTeX-based JSON to HTML-based JSON, and other scripts for creating HTML-based and ePub versions.

 ### License ###

 Wittgenstein's book is in the Public Domain.

-This layout is released with a Create Commons ShareAlike-Attribution 3.0 license.
+This layout is released with a Creative Commons ShareAlike-Attribution 3.0 license.

 The code in the scripts is GPLv3.

 Kevin C. Klement [klement@umass.edu](mailto:klement@umass.edu)